Equity Essentials Solution Set

 Some regulatory bodies are leaving asset managers, institutional investors, and firms across all industries with no choice but to act thanks to impending regulations, particularly in the European Union.
-Still, for many, this emphasis on ESG has stemmed from the idea that not only is responsible investing the right thing to do for society and for the planet, but the right thing to do for performance as well.
+Still, for many, this emphasis on ESG in private equity has stemmed from the idea that not only is responsible investing the right thing to do for society and for the planet, but the right thing to do for performance as well.
 By screening for ESG factors, investors can spot elements that could bring long-term risk to their portfolio’s returns.
-In fact, 74% of LPs believe adopting a strong ESG policy will lead to better long-term returns in their private market portfolios.
+In fact, according to Allvue’s 2022 ESG in Private Equity survey, 90% of LPs and GPs believe incorporating ESG considerations will lead to better long-term returns in their private equity portfolios.

 Fund managers are reacting to this demand by taking steps to prioritize responsible investing and launch ESG products.
-To ensure these multiplying opportunities for ESG investing meet their own responsible investing frameworks and avoid greenwashing, institutions must build proper ESG due diligence steps into their asset manager vetting processes.
+To ensure that, as ESG in private equity grows, these multiplying opportunities for ESG investing meet their own responsible investing frameworks and avoid greenwashing, institutions investing in private equity must build proper ESG due diligence steps into their asset manager vetting processes.

 ESG due diligence is the act of vetting companies or asset managers for the ways they account for environmental, social, and governance risk in their organizations or within their portfolio companies.